apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ```

 If an S3A client is instantited with `fs.s3a.multipart.purge=true`,
-it sets the purge time *for the entire bucket*.
+it will delete all out of date uploads *in the entire bucket*.
 That is: it will affect all
-multipart uploads to that bucket, from all applications —and persist until set
+multipart uploads to that bucket, from all applications.
-to a a new value.

 Leaving `fs.s3a.multipart.purge` to its default, `false`,
 means that the client will not make any attempt to reset or change the partition
 rate.

-The best practise for using this option is for it to be explicitly set in a
+The best practise for using this option is to disable multipart purges in
-bucket management process to a value which is known to be greater than the
-maximum duration of any  multipart write, while leaving the configuration option to its
-default, `false` in `core-site.xml`.
-This eliminates the risk
-that one client unintentionally sets a purge time so low as to break multipart
-uploads being attempted by other applications.
+normal use of S3A, enabling only in manual/scheduled housekeeping operations.

 ### S3A Experimental "fadvise" input policy support

 **Warning: EXPERIMENTAL: behavior may change in future**